gohugoio/hugo/README.md

 Ideally you should install it somewhere in your path for easy use. `/usr/local/bin` is the most probable location.

-*The Hugo executible has no external dependencies.*
+*The Hugo executable has no external dependencies.*

 ### Installing from source